Methodology

 Every prediction includes a Calibrated Confidence Score (CCS) — a numeric probability of correctness from 0 to 100, computed per compound.
 CCS is not the prediction itself — it is a separate calibration layer that estimates how reliable each individual prediction is likely to be, based on structural features and compound-class track record.

-To be explicit about the two-component architecture: the classifier (first-principles, deterministic, no ML) produces the eutomer prediction.
+To be explicit about the two-component architecture: the classifier (validated structural classification, deterministic, no ML) produces the eutomer prediction.
 The confidence scorer (logistic regression, trained on 898 validated compounds) estimates that prediction's reliability.
 These are independent systems — the classifier would produce identical predictions with or without CCS.

 How CCS is computed